-Picking members of a hobgoblin warband off one-by-one, the Assassin lurks in the shadows of the encampment.
-With her blade gripped firmly, she identifies the next straggler of the group and begins to move silently towards him.
+Picking members of a hobgoblin warband off one by one, the Assassin lurks in the shadows of the encampment.
+With her blade gripped firmly, she identifies the next straggler of the group and begins to move silently toward him.

 By the time the hobgoblin realizes that he is being attacked, it’s too late.
 He lets out a single silent whimper as he falls to the ground.